-Students must obtain a minimum GPA of 2.0 or better (cumulative) for the 30 units of required core requirements, the 24 units of required collateral courses, and the 16 units
+Students must obtain a minimum GPA of 2.0 or better (cumulative) for the 30 units of required core requirements, the 24 units of required collateral courses, and the 16 units of required electives.

-At the graduate level students are expected to specialize in one of three areas, i.e., exercise physiology, biomechanics and sports psychology.
-These represent areas of active research by department faculty.
-The focus is on preparing individuals who will contribute to the research and scholarship in their chosen discipline. of required electives.
 In addition, a minimum grade of C- (1.7) will be allowed for each of the courses in the required core courses (30 units).
 This requirement will be effective for incoming students (freshmen or transfers) as well as for graduation from USC.